 Activity note: Be prepared for an active day!
 Come to breakfast dressed for paddling.
 Ahead of us, we've more opportunities for kayaking--and sightseeing--in the beautiful South Carolina lowcountry.
 Bring money with you on our outing today, in case you find a souvenir you can't live without!
-Today's schedule is a likely one; because of tides and weather during your program, some changes may be necessary for the group's safety or convenience.
+We paddle today in the ACE Basin, known worldwide for its abundant wildlife and natural beauty; you'll see why!

 Breakfast: Start the morning out right with a delicious low country breakfast at 8:00 am.
 Is today the day you'll try grits?
 Or is oatmeal more your style?
 Choices abound, but be sure to fill your plate: you'll need energy for today's paddle!
 And don't forget, you'll want to pack your lunch before going back to your cottage to make your final preparations for the morning's paddle.

 Morning: As we did yesterday afternoon, we will load up in the van--but this time, we'll be heading out after breakfast to explore a different waterway.
 (Each day, your instructors will try to show you a different aspect of the lowcountry--by salt water, brackish water, blackwater.)
 Today we are off to paddle the Combahee, a lovely blackwater river and see how its flora and fauna differ from those of a salt marsh.
 On our way, we may stop at a local spot where you'll enjoy the atmosphere as well as have the opportunity to purchase a souvenir of the lowcountry.